eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 HirBin identifies functional domains (Pfam/Tigrfam etc.), then adds an additional step to cluster the bins into a set of sub-bins.
 The identification of the domains is the only bit left of the HirBin pipeline I haven't needed to rewrite (uses HMMER to do the actual id of the domains).

-The pipeline described below is an example taken from the oak decline project TO DO: make functional domain finding compatible with compressed (gz) assemblies.
+The pipeline described below is an example taken from the oak decline project

 ```shell
 # set some variables
 PROJECT_FOLDER=~/projects/Oak_decline/metagenomics